honzajavorek/cojeapi/en/index.rst

 .. warning::

-    This is an attempt to translate the materials to English.
+    This is an attempt to translate `Co je API? <https://cojeapi.cz>`__ materials to English.
 It is a very early edition and there's almost nothing done yet.
 If you want to help, please coordinate `here <https://github.com/honzajavorek/cojeapi/issues/52>`__.

 Contents